GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ## Setting up the Soft Delete

 There are two main ways to delete a record from a database: a hard delete and a soft delete.
 A hard delete simply removes the record altogether.
 A soft delete simply flags the record as deleted.
 This approach is preferable over a hard delete because you can recover the data easily by switching the flag.
 The example in this data save uses a soft delete.
-In order to implement this, you will need to do some setup.
+In order to implement this, you will need to set up a column in the targeted data table that will store a boolean "IsDeleted" value to distinguish which records have been soft deleted.

-**Step 1:** Execute the following SQL to add a "IsDeleted" column to the table that you are saving to:
+**Step 1:** Execute the following SQL to add a **IsDeleted** column to the table that you are saving to:

 ```sql
 ALTER TABLE dbo.Northwind_Customers